cloudflare/cloudflare-docs/content/email-security/email-configuration/phish-submissions/phishnet-gworkspace.md

 5. Select **Submit Report**.

-Once the email has been successfully submitted to Cloudflare Area 1 for review, PhishNet will show you a Submission Complete message.
+PhishNet will show you a **Submission Complete** message once the email has been successfully submitted to Cloudflare Area 1 for review,